 - Torso – covers midsection, leaving appendages exposed

-- Full length – covers you completely; best for people who can’t stand cold feet
+- Full length – covers you completely and is best for people who can’t stand cold feet

 Keep in mind that many underquilts are not designed for double (2-person) hammocks.
 If you plan on sleeping with someone else in a double, you may have to purchase 2 underquilts and link them up for the insulation to work correctly.